kangk1204/Octopus-toolkit2/doc/guide.rst

 .. image:: _static/Guide/9.Graph_Start.png

-The Graph function is to draw average signal pattern on specificed regions which are given by the user.
+The Graph function is to draw average signal pattern on specificed regions which are defined by the user.
 Signals are extracted from bigWig (normalized to ten million mapped reads) files.

 If you would like to draw plots on peaks, you need to complete the peak calling analysis for a sample of your interest.